 Why narcissists use this strategy

-This same strategy is often used by narcissists in a family setting, between friends, and at work.
-By creating an environment of competition and mistrust, narcissists can weaken their victims and isolate them from support.
+The strategy can be used within families, between friends, and even at work.
+By creating an environment of competition and mistrust, narcissists weaken their victims and isolate them from support.
 This can make it difficult to know who to trust or confide in, enabling the narcissist to control and manipulate them more easily.

 How narcissists divide and conquer victims